julienlapointe/YouRule/README.md

-# YouRule
+# YouRule!
- Browser extension that adds a dyslexia ruler to highilight the line nearest your mouse cursor.
+Browser extension that adds a dyslexia ruler to the webpage.
+The line of text nearest to your mouse cursor is highlighted.